Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

 This document defines a simple, polling-only design that uses Python’s MetaTrader5 library to deliver fast tick streaming and closed-bar indicator updates on a 10-second cadence.
 No Expert Advisor (EA) or external bridge is required.

 ## Goals
-- Minimal frontend data: every ~100ms push only `bid` price and daily % change (matching MT5), via WebSocket.
+- Minimal frontend data: push only what’s needed.
+Ticks are pushed on new-tick arrival (coalesced; typically ~100 ms during active periods), not on a fixed 10 Hz timer.
+A lightweight daily % change can be added as a periodic summary update (see checklist).
-- Every 10 seconds, detect newly closed candles for all tracked symbols and timeframes (M1 → W1) and emit indicator updates.
+- Every 10 seconds, detect newly closed candles for all tracked symbols and timeframes (M1 → W1) and emit indicator updates (planned addition).
 - Indicators computed in Python for closed bars:
   - RSI (support common periods: e.g., 2, 3, 5, 7, 9, 14, 21, 50)
   - EMA 21, EMA 50, EMA 200